 Now is the perfect time to commit to becoming a healthier Class A CDL Truck Driver.

 Don’t think you can do it?
 Think again because you’re stronger than you realize!
-All you have to do is develop some healthy habits and stick to them – such as starting with any of the following in 2020:
+All you have to do is develop some healthy habits and stick to them!

 - Skip the truck stop & fast food –Although this food might be “convenient” when you’re on the road, more often than not it’s bad for your health.
 This type of food is typically high in calories plus fats.
 Avoid it at all costs.